Skip to content

 This is a compelling feature that allows us to express huge or tiny ratios without the need for big and expensive representation types.
 With this, we can easily define things like a Hubble's constant that uses a unit that is proportional to the ratio of kilometers per megaparsecs, which are both units of length:

-inline constexpr struct hubble_constant :
+inline constexpr struct hubble_constant final :

 named_unit<{u8"H₀", "H_0"}, mag_ratio<701, 10> * si::kilo<si::metre> / si::second / si::mega<parsec>> {} hubble_constant;